Joel Ward (ice hockey): Professional

+Coaching career

 Ward took his first coaching position on November 23, 2020, as he was hired as an assistant coach for the newly-relocated Henderson Silver Knights of the American Hockey League.
 On July 12, 2023, Ward was promoted to assistant coach of the Vegas Golden Knights, Henderson's NHL parent club.
+On June 25, 2026, Ward was named head coach of Henderson, succeeding Ryan Craig after the latter was named Vegas' head coach.